 This recipe wouldn’t be complete if I didn’t quickly walk you through how to properly form your cookie.

 Once your dough is chilled, create a little pocket and fill with chocolate chips to create a gooey center.
 Close it up by forming the dough back into a ball.

 Now, this is the important part: don’t bake it as a cookie dough ball.
 With normal sized cookies, you can usually just scoop the dough and watch them spread out perfectly.
 With this large cookie, if you bake it as a ball, it’s going to stay undercooked on ya.
 That being said, you also don’t want to completely flatten it out, either.

 Lightly pat the cookie dough down, forming it into a hockey puck shape like you see above.
 It’s going to spread out, so don’t worry about trying to form it into a perfect cookie shape- it’ll do that on its own.
 The more you flatten the cookie initially, the flatter and wider it will bake, so try to keep it thick!

-Storing your cookie
+Storing the cookie

 In my many trials of this cookie, I’ve cut it into quarters and enjoyed pieces, leaving the rest out on the counter.
-After a few hours the cookie actually firms up quite well.
+After a few hours, the cookie actually firms up quite well.
 If you underbake the protein cookie and find that it’s too soft inside, leaving it out for a few hours will actually greatly help you.
-In fact, it ends up tasting like a really good cookie dough!
+In fact, it ends up tasting like really good cookie dough!
 If you want to store it overnight, I suggest putting it in a sealable bag or container to prevent it from completely drying out.

 Okay, I think that’s all the notes you need.
 Let’s get to baking!